Eyesore123/Eyesore123/README.md

 - 👀 Hobbies: coding, reading, gaming, calisthenics, anime/manga.
 - I'm not a fan of coding but I like tinkering.
 - 🌱 Currently I'm learning React.js, Vue.js and Next.js.
 For some reason I do almost everything with JavaScript.
 But I use PHP for backend.
+- Also I'm tinkering with AI tools and exploring the new possibilities offered by most recent AI tools, such as ChatGPT and Deepseek (large language model).
   I want to start my own software business one day.
 Until then, I'll try to make new projects consistently and add them here.
 - I'm a sports management professional and have been previously working in the municipal sector.
 Coding is mainly a hobby.
 - 💞️ I’m not looking to do any collabs at the moment, but you're free to send me feedback after taking a look at my projects.
 More projects coming soon.
 Thanks.